AJAX - Async HTTP requests from JavaScript

 const response = await fetch(url);

-- Not only was Fetch a cleaner and simpler implementation of completing http requests it also uses Promises to deliver these requests to provide a lot more flexibility when making different types of requests and how to handle them.
+Fetch uses Promises to deliver requests, providing flexibility when making different types of requests and handling them.